sotiraslab/earnest_nmf_ad_staging/notes/image_searches.md

 # Image Search Protocols

+## ADNI

+Image searches for ADNI are run on LONI.

+### Amyloid

+Make sure "Pre-processed" and "PET" are ticked.
+In the Image Description area, run 2 searches.
+After each search, select all images and add to the same image collection:

+- `AV45 Coreg, Avg, Standardized Image and Voxel Size`
+- `FBB Coreg, Avg, Standardized Image and Voxel Size`

+### Tau

+Make sure "Pre-processed" and "PET" are ticked.
+In the Image Description area, run 3 searches.
+After each search, select all images and add to the same image collection:

+- `AV1451 Coreg, Avg, Standardized Image and Voxel Size`
+- `PI2620 Coreg, Avg, Standardized Image and Voxel Size`
+- `MK6240 Coreg, Avg, Standardized Image and Voxel Size`

 ## SCAN

 Image searches for SCAN are run through LONI.
 Note that some of the PET images have multiple imaging windows available (e.g. 45-75 mins vs 30-60 minutes for PI-2620).
 We specifically include the ones recommended in documentation or otherwise the most abundant.